Good Academic Standing and Probation

 All graduate students, regardless of matriculation status, are expected to make appropriate academic progress and maintain a 3.0 (B) cumulative average or better in their courses.
 Grades of B-, C+, and C, while considered meeting course completion requirements, are considered marginal progress outcomes.
 Students earning a marginal progress grade in selected courses may be required to repeat and achieve a satisfactory progress grade in these select courses to continue in the program of study.
 (See specific program course descriptions for requirement details.)
 Students may also be asked by their academic adviser to take a lighter course load until the GPA is improved.

 Matriculated and non-matriculated students in special funded programs need to contact the program coordinators for details regarding their eligibility and continuation requirements.

-Graduate students enrolled in a degree program will be placed on academic probation when the overall GPA falls below 3.0.
-Students, with 9 or more graduate credits completed, whose G.P.A. falls to or below a 2.50 (2.70 or lower in some programs) will not get granted a probation period.
+After attempting 9 or more graduate credits, graduate students will be placed on academic probation when their cumulative GPA falls below 3.0.
+After attempting 9 or more graduate credits, those whose G.P.A. falls to or below a 2.50 (2.70 or lower in some programs) will not be granted an automatic probation period.
 Continuation in the program is granted only upon successful appeal to the Office of Graduate Studies.
 A letter of support from the academic department must accompany such appeals.

 When a student is on academic probation, a probation indicator is placed by the Office of Graduate Studies.
-The probation indicator prevents the student from registration until appropriate academic advisement takes place.
-Once an appropriate plan is in place, the Office of Graduate Studies will lift the probation indicator temporarily so that the student may register for the current term.
-The probationary indicator will be replaced for future registration(s) until the cumulative GPA is raised to 3.0 or above.
+The probation indicator prevents affected students from registering until appropriate academic advisement takes place.
+Once an appropriate academic plan is agreed upon, the Office of Graduate Studies will lift the probation indicator so that the student may register for the current term.
+The probationary indicator will be replaced for future registration(s) or until the cumulative GPA is raised to 3.0 or above.

 CONTINUATION AND DISMISSAL